 When personal computers started to proliferate, along with the desire to allow them to communicate with each other over a series of wires or radio frequencies, it was decided that a convenient way to do this was to assign each computer or device on the Internet a numerical address, which was referred to as an IP address.
 The address format was four decimal integers between 0 and 255, separated by three periods.

 This immediately created a new problem.
-When you tell your friend to check out your website and he asks "How?" you are not going to tell him "Type into your browser 'aitch tee tee pee, colen, slash, slash, one seventy two period one thirty four period sixty seven period two twenty eight."
-So the idea of assigning domainnames to people or groups of people arose so you could tell your friend "Point/navigate your browser to www.mydomainname".
+When you tell your friend to check out your website and he asks "How?" you are not going to tell him "Type into your browser 'aitch tee tee pee, colon, slash, slash, one seventy two period one thirty four period sixty seven period two twenty eight."
+So the idea of assigning domainnames to people or groups of people arose.
+You then could tell your friend "Point/navigate your browser to www.mydomainname".

 You could not have two separate groups getting the domainname "ibm.com", so the United States government set up five or six top level domains like ".gov", ".com", ".edu". ".org", etc, and gave the authority to several entities to assign unique domainnames (for a fee) under the top-level-domains.
 At the same time, maintainers of the Internet created name servers that when sent a domainname query would respond with the IP address that handled that domainname.

 The original domainname system was thought to be too un-democratic, too limiting, or too much under control of the US, so it was changed and there now are dozens of top-level-domains, the majority assigned by countries other than the US.
-But, the concepts I outlined above, I believe, still apply and are useful.
+But, the concepts I outlined above still apply and are useful.

-As suggested above, Domain Name Service can be thought of as a generic term for the world-wide system, composed of many thousands of individual name servers, designed communicate with eacvh other and keep track of the IP-address assigned to a given domainname at a given instance in time.
-To ensure that the Domain Name Service knows of your computers, you can set up your own name servers and tell some authority their ip-addresses, you could contract with so-called Dynamic DNS servers to keep track of your IP-address, even if it changes, or you could do what I did, which was to tell the Domainname Registrar that assigned my domaniname to me, what the current IP address of my domainname is.
-It didn't happen very often, but I got tired of having to log in to my Domainname Registar account every time my IP-address changed, so I decided it was worth a few extra dollars per month to request that my ISP assign my computer a static or fixed (unchanging) IP-address.
+As suggested above, Domain Name Service can be thought of as a generic term for the world-wide system, composed of many thousands of individual name servers, designed to communicate with each other and keep track of the IP-address assigned to a given domainname at a given instance in time.
+To ensure that the Domain Name Service knows of your computers, you can set up your own name servers and tell some authority your name server's ip-addresses; you could contract with so-called Dynamic DNS servers to keep track of your IP-address, even if it changes; or you could do what I did, which was to tell the Domainname Registrar that assigned my domanname to me what the current IP address of my domainname is.
+It didn't happen very often, but I got tired of having to log in to my Domainname Registar account every time my IP-address changed, so I decided to pay my Internet Service Provider (ISP) a few extra dollars per month to assign my computer a static or fixed (unchanging) IP-address.

 If you are even slightly ahead of me, you already have realized that you cannot run a server program on a computer behind a router with the default configuration, since none of the requests, except those from your ISP, that impinge upon the router from external computers, will be forwarded to the relevant server.
 So if you are setting up server programs on one of the computers connected to your router, you need to specifically configure your router and tell it the internal IP-address of that computer.
 And since legitimate requests for each service come only on a limited number of specific ports among the few thousand the typical computer has, you also need to tell the router which ports to forward.
 The exact procedure for doing this depends upon your specific router.
 What you need to configure is generally referred to as NAT- or port-forwarding and you can consult your router's manual or the Internet on how to do this.